Build a Decision Tree in Minutes using Weka (No Coding Required!)

 • The value before the parenthesis denotes the classification value

 • The first value in the second parenthesis is the total number of instances from the pruning set in that leaf.
-The second value is the number of instances incorrectly classified in that leaf
+The second value is the number of instances incorrectly classified in that leaf.

-Regression using Decision Tree in Weka
+Regression using the Decision Tree in Weka

-Here, we need to predict the rating of a question asked by a user on a question and answer platform.
+Here, we need to predict the rating of a question asked by a user on a question-and-answer platform.

 As usual, we’ll start by loading the data file.
 But this time, the data also contains an “ID” column for each user in the dataset.
 This would not be useful in the prediction.
 So, we will remove this column by selecting the “Remove” option underneath the column names: